rottaj/pyfacial/README.md

-Haar Cascade Facial Detection with Python OpenCV
+Facial Detection with Python OpenCV